-The fund returned 2.6% for the quarter, ahead of its benchmark by 1.4%.
-Over one year, the fund delivered 9.6%, which is substantially ahead of its cash benchmark.
-The fund continues to provide positive returns ahead of cash with a high degree of focus on capital preservation.
+The fund returned 2.5% for the quarter and 8.8% for 2014.
+The fund continues to provide positive returns ahead of inflation, with a high degree of focus on capital preservation at this time.

 Economic and market overview

 A plummeting oil price was the standout feature during the last quarter of 2014, and it triggered large price moves in the relative winners (oil consumers and importers) and losers (oil producers and exporters).
 Spot Brent crude oil was down 49.7% for the year, having reached a high of US\$115 per barrel in June, before falling to a four-year low of US\$55.8 at year end.
 Since oil is the largest commodity traded by value, its price decline is particularly important for the world economy.
 The cause of the decline was increased production from North America at a time of weak demand from Europe and China and growing use of substitutes (natural gas and renewables), with OPEC making no change to their production intentions.